Astabol/Controlling-Node-MCU-ESP8266-Over-Local-Host/README.md

 1. You can change Login Username and Login Password Using EEPROM.
 2. You can change SSID and Password Using EEPROM.

+** A File System is developed using EEPROM.

 * This is the First Version of the code.
 In the upcoming version you can do more features will be added.